Top Q&As from health benefits webinar

 In terms of the overall timeline, it seems like a short amount of time to see my doctor and try a new drug.
 Can you go over the timing generally and explain the process for how I would make a switch?

-The proposed options offer a grandparenting period to allow you more time to consider switching your drug for a chronic condition.
+The proposed options (outlined in the webinar recording) offer a grandparenting period to allow you more time to consider switching your drug for a chronic condition.
 We recommend the following steps:

 - Find out if your drug is covered by PharmaCare by using the formulary search.